fcosrno/sift/README.md

 Sift depends on Angular.
 The HTML is based on [Bootstrap's Panel markup](http://getbootstrap.com/components/#panels) and uses [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/), but either library is really optional.

+## Stylesheet

+All the CSS classes used by Sift to style the panel can be found in the *style.css* file in the app folder.
+You can copy it as a baseline and modify to your needs.

 ## Roadmap

 ###[0.2.2]